scottrlarson/profession/content/services/computer/repair/online.md

 +++

-<p>If you have a question or problem with your device, and your Internet connection is still working, I can service your device over the Internet.
-I can speak with you over the phone while I am looking at the problem and give you a cost analysis.</p>
+If you have a question or problem with your device, and your Internet connection is still working, I can service your device over the Internet.
+I can speak with you over the phone while I am looking at the problem and give you a cost analysis.
 <!--more-->

 <p><b>Please inquire about protecting your data before I start the work.
 I am not responsible for any kind of data loss.
 If you don't have one already, having a backup strategy is important before you request help so that none of your important data is lost in the event of a device failure or accident.</b></p>